-- If you are asking to file for free or at a reduced cost, there may be local rules requiring you to file your Application for Waiver of Court Fees and your Request to Expunge & Impound and/or Seal Criminal Records in person.
-Ask the Circuit Clerk if you need to file in person. - In Cook County, you must go in person to have your fees waived. - If you do not need to appear in person, mail your original form including your Request to Expunge & Impound and/or Seal Criminal Records and one copy to the Circuit Clerk to stamp.
-Be sure to make and keep a copy of your forms for yourself. - If you do not need to have your fees waived, mail your original form and the required number of copies to the Circuit Clerk to stamp.
-You can contact the Clerk's office to find out the number of copies needed. - Include a self-addressed and stamped envelope for the Circuit Clerk to mail the file stamped copy to you.
+- o If you are asking to file for free or at a reduced cost, there may be local rules requiring you to file your Application for Waiver of Court Fees and your Request to Expunge & Impound and/or Seal Criminal Records in person.
+Ask the Circuit Clerk if you need to file in person. - In Cook County, you must go in person to have your fees waived. - If you do not need to appear in person, mail your original form including your Request to Expunge &

+- Impound and/or Seal Criminal Records and one copy to the Circuit Clerk to stamp. - If you do not need to have your fees waived, mail your original form and the required number of copies to the Circuit Clerk to stamp.
+You can contact the Clerk's office to find out the number of copies needed - Include the Letter to the Circuit Clerk found at: illinoiscourts.gov/documents-and-forms/approved-forms. - Include a self-addressed and stamped envelope for the Circuit Clerk to mail the file stamped copy to you.